 Written by Another Satisfied DealDash Bidder

-Penny bidding at Deal Dash can be one of the best ways to find great products at unbelievable discounts of up to 85% or even 95% off retail.
+Bidding at Deal Dash can be one of the best ways to find great products at unbelievable discounts of up to 85% or even 95% off retail.
 Nearly everyone bidding at DealDash.com visits the site after seeing an ad showing someone buying a monster flat-screen TV for under a hundred dollars or an iPad for less than twenty.
 Those deals do exist.
 For real.
-But with an increasing number of people entering the world of penny bidding, winning big takes practice and smart-bidding skills.
+But with an increasing number of people entering the world of online bidding, winning big takes practice and smart-bidding skills.

 YOU LACK FOCUS.
 You visit the home page.
 Buy a bid package – a small one.
 You browse the auctions for a few minutes.
 No, you didn’t take time to read the tips.
 But suddenly bidding on that hot surround-sound system, laptop, oh, oh and that 51” Plasma Television looks like a great idea.
 Many novice bidders jump into three, four or more auctions at once.
 They load up their bid-buddies and try to win a laptop, television, stereo, and DSLR — at the same time.
 After all, how hard can it be?
 Playing multiple auctions can be exciting but if you don’t have a plan, a budget – and a focused desire for each auction, it’s easy to drain your account faster than you can dig out your credit card and buy more bids — at full price.

 THE SOLUTION: Check upcoming auctions and make a list of the things you really want or need.
 Then spend at least one hour studying the list of wins for the times and dates those items sold for the least amount.
 Then wait for those days and times and only bid on the items you can afford one at a time and “afford” means items you’re willing to pay full price for if you lose the auction.
 Don’t get distracted by every shiny new camera or tablet auction that opens, hoping for that easy win.
 Yes they happen.
 But your chances of winning an auction and getting a decent discount are bigger than paying one cent for a television.
 There are other bidders out there waiting for you to get exhausted and bid-depleted.
 Throwing a few individual bids at a laptop that has four or twenty people with loaded bid-buddies waiting for you to become depleted means throwing your bids away.
 Choose what you want to bid on.
 If it’s a “No Jump Auction,” place one bid before the auction price reaches $3.00 or it’s too late to get in on it.
 Then bid on that and only that item after watching how that auction progresses and how many people got in before the “No-Jump” Timer expired. (“No Jump” auctions mean after the price of the item being auctioned reaches either $3.00 or $5.00, only those who have made at least one bid can participate in that auction.)
-Whether you’re an athlete, stock investor or penny bidder, a tip to being a winner is concentrated focus instead of depleting and scattering your energy.
+Whether you’re an athlete, stock investor or bidder, a tip to being a winner is concentrated focus instead of depleting and scattering your energy.

 YOU PAY TOO MUCH FOR YOUR BIDS: Paying full retail for your bids is one of the surest ways to lose money.
 It’s also totally nonessential.
 Deal Dash often has sales on bids for as low as 13 cents each.
 If you purchase too small of a bid package and have to scramble and purchase bids at the last minute to stay in the game or if you pay full price for all your bids and someone else bought their bids on sale, they can bid three times as long as you for the same cost.
-You can complain all you want about how they’re paying too much, but the reality is: they’re not paying one penny more than you are.
+You can complain all you want about how they’re paying too much, but the reality is: they’re not paying one cent more than you are.
 If you’re not careful, you can win the auction but lose money on the item.
 News: that’s not a win.

 THE SOLUTION: buy a few bids to get yourself started, then, either win more bids in the auctions or watch for sales and specials and buy the bulk of your bids then.
 If you have the budget, buy more than a month’s worth of bids during the sales so that you won’t run out mid-month or worse yet, mid-auction and find yourself forced into paying full-price.